Ch3ri0ur/PirateDoc/docs/Pirate-Flag/30-flag-implementation.md

 Additionally listeners are generated to watch for resizing events of the window, so that the chart always stretches the whole width of the window.

 ### Source Data
 In order to be modular this component also sources the Arduino data directly and registers for the SSE-Stream on "/stream".
 This creates a stream of events which the Javascript runtime cyclicly processes.
-This cycle time is approximately 50 ms. If the chart where to be updated on the events directly multiple rerenders would be batched into a cycle of 50 ms at a minimum.
+This cycle time is approximately 50 ms. If the chart were to be updated on the events directly multiple rerenders would be batched into a cycle of 50 ms at a minimum.
 To smooth out the experience the events themselves only store the received data in a queue to be processed when the chart is updated on a higher and regular interval.

 ### Update Chart
 To allow for smooth animation the chart is not updated, when the stream events are processed, but on each redraw of the website.
 Each redraw a appropriate portion of the previously mentioned queue is used to update the chart.
 In normal conditions this results in frame times of sub 16 ms. When more points are displayed on screen this time gradually increases.
 In tests with 6 graphs and 5000 timestamps render times increased to around 50 ms. Which is equal to around 20 frames per second.
 This is still acceptable and even resulted in a smoother experience, because the plots moved at a slower pace.